icann/resolver-testbed/technical-plan.md

 The overall design is to use multiple VMs and multiple networks to segregate traffic so that packet captures are cleaner.

+The initial plan only covers IPv4.
+The requirements for IPv6 will include an IPv6 gateway on the control host or on the network on which the control host resides; this might restrict some testing.

 ## Network Layout

 <img src="testbed-layout.png" width=700px>